weesiau/tp/docs/DeveloperGuide.md

 #### Proposed enhancements/changes

 Subsequently, the `SupplyItem` class which encapsulates an item in a vendor's inventory will be implemented.
+Each instance of this class contains a reference to a `Person` (i.e. each item in the inventory is supplied by one supplier).
+As a result, editing a supplier's details necessitate a corresponding update to the `SupplyItem` object that has a reference to the edited `Person`.
 ### \[Proposed\] Undo/redo feature

 #### Proposed Implementation